anaalta/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Languages](#languages) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/anamariasuciu/) | [Blog](https://medium.com/@anamariasuciu)| [Twitter](https://twitter.com/anamariasuciu)

 My passion for code started with a data science project in R, some Code academy tutorials, some Code Wars katas, and culminated with a super-intensive bootcamp, Makers Academy!
-I am a full stack sfotware developr, trained in OOP, TDD, pair programming, with XP values at the core.
+I am a fullstack software developer, trained in OOP, TDD, pair programming, with XP values at the core.

 Since July 2017, I work in Adtech, at Adventori, where we make software that personalizes advertising based on client data.
-While maintianing the MVC framework and an object-oriented mindset, this role thougt me a lot, from new programming languages - Groovy, Java with the Grails framework - to the benefits of good extensive testing in the context of weekly deployment in production, to the advantages of decentralized databases(Cassandra) or RESTful serach engines (Elasticsearch).
+While maintaining the MVC framework and an object-oriented mindset, this role thought me a lot, from new programming languages - Groovy, Java with the Grails framework - to the benefits of good extensive testing in the context of weekly deployment in production, to the advantages of decentralized databases(Cassandra) or RESTful search engines (Elasticsearch).

 ## Skills